 The plan also takes into consideration the adjacent County Local Water Management Plans in its water management strategies.
 All the river systems flowing through Polk County are influenced by watersheds that go beyond the jurisdictional boundary of Polk County, therefore to manage water on a watershed bases coordination with adjacent counties with common watersheds to Polk County will be required.

-The five major watersheds that have drainage areas within the boundaries of Polk County include the Grand Marais Creek, Red Lake River, Clearwater River Watersheds, which are within the boundaries of the Red Lake Watershed District Snake River Watershed which is in the Middle-Snake-Tamarac Rivers Watershed District, and the Sand Hill River which is the boundary for the Sand Hill River Watershed District.
+The five major watersheds that have drainage areas within the boundaries of Polk County include the Grand Marais Creek, Red Lake River, Clearwater River Watersheds, which are within the boundaries of the Red Lake Watershed District, Snake River Watershed which is in the Middle-Snake-Tamarac Rivers Watershed District, and the Sand Hill River which is the boundary for the Sand Hill River Watershed District.
 Having been an active participant in the updating processes of the Red Lake Watershed District Overall Plan, which was updated in 2006, and the Sand Hill River Watershed District Overall Plan in 2012 it is the intentions of Polk County Board of Commissioners and the Board of Supervisors for the West and East Polk SWCDs to recognize these Watershed District overall plans as a major reference documents for the implementation strategies for the priority concerns identified in the Polk County Local Water Management Plan.
 We support this approach based on the principles that water management is best managed on a comprehensive watershed basis.
 We realize we only make up portions of four of the sub-watersheds addressed in these 2 Watershed overall plans.
 We intend to reference these frequently as we proceed to implement local water management in our county.

 Watersheds in Polk County